 UK unit-linked policies invested in charge-capped funds are treated as having an extended contract boundary which includes expected future premiums.
-As a consequence, auto-enrolment default funds, stakeholder pensions and products with explicit charge caps promised to policyholders (set at a similar level to stakeholder pensions) are considered to have an extended contract boundary.
+As a consequence, auto-enrolment default funds, stakeholder pensions and products with explicit charge caps (set at a similar level to stakeholder pensions) are considered to have an extended contract boundary.